nayeemmz/cmsc426Spring2021/project4.md

 <a name='intro'></a>
 ## Introduction
-In this project you will implement a Convolutional Neural Network (CNN) in a step by step approach.
+In this project you will implement a Convolutional Neural Network (CNN) in two different ways,:
+  * a step by step approach using regular Python.
+  * using Tensorflow

 The goal of this assignment is to help you understand, by building, different components of a CNN.
 Some of the components include, forward convolution, backward convolution(optional), zero padding, max-pooling and average-pooling.
 You will not be graded for the backpropagation code.

 In order to help you implement this you are provided with [starter code](/cmsc426Spring2020/assets/proj4/proj4-starterFiles.zip) that contains two Jupyter notebook skeletal files.
 One with backpropagation code implemented and the other without it.
 These files are as follows: